awslabs/amazon-dynamodb-tools/reco/README.md

 1. Open the Query editor.
 For Data source, choose AwsDataCatalog.
 For Database, choose the name of the CUR report that you made.
 1. Create a new query.
 For the most up to date query, download this python tool and run it with `--athena-sql` in advance, or you can try using the default query supplied below, which is not guaranteed to be up to date
 1. Paste in the SQL query.
 Change the table name to correspond to the table name for your CUR data.
 1. Execute the query and download the CSV.
-It's best to put it in the same directory as this cloned repo.
+It's best to put it in the same directory as this repo.

 #### Sample Athena SQL query